The Electric Horseman: Release and reception

 The Electric Horseman was released theatrically in the United States on December 21, 1979.
-Even with the budget escalating to $12.5 million, the film was a box office success, becoming the eleventh highest grossing film of 1979 after grossing a domestic total of nearly $62 million.
-While the film was co-produced by Columbia Pictures and Universal Pictures, and distributed by Columbia domestically and Universal internationally, the US film rights would later revert to Universal.
+Even with the budget escalating to $12.5 million, the film was a box-office success after grossing a domestic total of nearly $62 million.
+While the film was co-produced by Columbia Pictures and Universal Pictures, and distributed by Columbia domestically and Universal internationally, the US film rights later reverted to Universal.
 It has since been released on CED (Capacitance Electronic Disc) Videodiscs, VHS, Betamax, LaserDisc, DVD and Blu-ray by Universal Studios, although current home video releases have replaced "My Heroes Have Always Been Cowboys" with a generic instrumental sound-alike recording in the opening title sequence.
+A 2019 North American Universal Blu-ray edition returns the music removed on many past video releases.

 While the film was a commercial success, it received mixed reviews upon release.
 Film review aggregate website Rotten Tomatoes reports that 64% of critics gave the film a positive review based on 22 reviews with a "Fresh" rating, with an average score of 5.83/10.
 The film was also nominated for an Academy Award in 1980 for Best Sound (Arthur Piantadosi, Les Fresholtz, Michael Minkler and Al Overton Jr.).
 Gene Siskel of the Chicago Tribune called the film "a nicely polished piece of entertainment from director Sydney Pollack, who regularly works with the biggest of stars and rarely lets his camera get in the way of those stars."
 Siskel, who gave the film three stars, highlighted what he detected to be genuine chemistry between Redford and Fonda.
-He also lauded the movie's "outstanding secondary cast," including Saxon, Coster and Nelson.
+He also lauded the movie's "outstanding secondary cast", including Saxon, Coster, and Nelson.
 Roger Ebert gave the film three out of four stars and called it "the kind of movie they used to make.
 It's an oddball love story about a guy and a girl and a prize racehorse, and it has a chase scene and some smooching and a happy ending.
 It could have starred Tracy and Hepburn, or Gable and Colbert, but it doesn't need to because this time it stars Robert Redford and Jane Fonda."